sjev/espro/docs/esphome_pain_points.md

 This document collects recurring problems reported by users running ESPHome with Home Assistant, especially around device replacement, naming, and lifecycle management.

-These are exactly the problems a “Control Plane” between HA and ESPHome would solve.
+These are exactly the problems a “Control Plane”/registry layer between ESPHome and downstream consumers (Home Assistant and/or MQTT) would solve.

 ---